Clean Energy Incentives & Rebates Canada (Updated 2021)

 Prince Edward Island

-There are currently 8 clean energy incentive programs available in Prince Edward Island which offer dozens of individual energy efficiency, renewable energy, and low income incentives and rebates.
+There are currently 8 clean energy incentive programs available in Prince Edward Island which offer dozens of individual energy efficiency, renewable energy, clean transportation, and low-income incentives and rebates.

 These incentive programs are primarily offered by EfficiencyPEI, while a single low-income program is also co-offered by the City of Charlottetown.